creativetechnologylab/project-focus-wp-theme/README.md

-# Project Focus - Wordpres Theme.
+# Project Focus - Wordpress Theme.

-This is a theme created for the MA Interaction Design Communication course at LCC that focusses around simple presenation of project documentation/discussion.
-It has a custom 'Project' taxononmy and uses this to enforce a simple layout and some custom required fields for each post.
+This is a theme created for the MA Interaction Design Communication course at LCC that focusses around simple presentation of project documentation and commentary.
+It has a custom 'Project' taxonomy and uses this to enforce a simple layout and some custom required fields for each post.

 ## Installing the Theme